rsalmei/walletsaver-tech-assignment/README.md

 You should see the browsable API from Django Rest Framework, nice stuff :)

-Below is an example of the `/api/v1/list` api:
+Below is an example of the `/plans` list api:

 ![browsable_api](readme_images/api.png)